crabbymonkey/nerf-controller/README.md

 ### Installing

 A step by step series of examples that explains how to get a development environment running.
+To build the system that will fire rounds see the Deployment section below.

 1. Install Golang
 2. Create a SteamLabs account